zero-to-mastery/resources/CSSResources.md

 - [Modern CSS Solutions](https://moderncss.dev/): A series of articles to solve old CSS problems with modern CSS solutions.

+- [SmolCSS](https://smolcss.dev/): Tons of minimal snippets for modern CSS layouts and components.

 ## CSS Generators

 - [Loading.io](https://loading.io/): A site for getting loaders for your website.
 They provide them in CSS, SVG, png, and gif formats.
 Some of them are paid too.